-The NFH Group's operating concept is based to a large extent on the purchase of services from external suppliers.
-The agreements contain provisions relating to quality standards and are continuously followed up by the NFH Group in accordance with the outsourcing guidelines.
+The banks's operating concept is based to a large extent on the purchase of services from external suppliers.
+The agreements contain provisions relating to quality standards and are continuously followed up by the Bank in accordance with the outsourcing guidelines.

 Given the risk inherent in using Information and communications technology, this area is subject to continuous monitoring.
 ICT-related Key Risk Indicators (KRIs) are closely monitored and included in the bank's risk reporting to the Board and executive management team.
-The Internal Audit also carries out independent reviews and tests of the NFH Group's security in the area.
+The Internal Audit also carries out independent reviews and tests of the bank's security in the area.